-Permanent disability pension: If the insured is assessed as totally disabled, the pension is equal to 100% of reference earnings.
+Permanent disability pension: If the insured is assessed as totally disabled, the pension is equal to 100% of the insured's reference earnings.

 Reference earnings are equal to total earnings in the year before the accident or the cessation of work because of an occupational disease.